-ensure quality of regulation. should be more consideration nat have lower legal and other e linkage between the short gislative process.
-There with and the regulatory ocument is very broad and eviews of legislation, and the nd other priority work in the roportionately affected, and .
-The proposal would also e process, which is not I costs should be reflected / cost savings associated with cclusion of a Treaty principle. of a Treaty principle nealth inequities for Māori.
+ensure quality of regulation. should be more consideration nat have lower legal and other e linkage between the short dislative process.
+There with and the regulatory becument is very broad and eviews of legislation, and the nd other priority work in the roportionately affected, and The proposal would also e process, which is not I costs should be reflected cost savings associated with some mention of the need etations of the principles slation.
+The 'takings' principle eneficial regulations and on portionate or unreasonable e clarification of "application inciple should include a public e military operates both spectations of best practice s from them.
+The proposal for be interpreted and applied is clusion of a Treaty principle. of a Treaty principle could nealth inequities for Māori.